OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 The above method requires a character array containing the password and the needed key length in bits, for instance a 128 or 256-bit AES key.
 We define an iteration count of 10,000 rounds which will be used by the PBKDF2 algorithm.
 Increasing number of iteration significantly increases the workload for a brute-force attack on password, however it can affect performance as more computational power is required for key derivation.
 We define the salt size equal to the key length, we divide by 8 to take care of the bit to byte conversion.
 We use the `SecureRandom` class to randomly generate a salt.
 Obviously, the salt is something you want to keep constant to ensure the same encryption key is generated time after time for the same supplied password.
 Note that you can store the salt privately in `SharedPreferences`.
 It is recommended to exclude the salt from the Android backup mechanism to prevent synchronization in case of higher risk data.

-> Note that if you take a rooted device or a patched (e.g. repackaged) application into account as a threat to the data, it might be better to encrypt the salt with a key that is placed in the `AndroidKeystore`.
+> Note that if you take a rooted device or a patched (e.g. repackaged) application into account as a threat to the data, it might be better to encrypt the salt with a key that is placed in the Android Keystore.
 The Password-Based Encryption (PBE) key is generated using the recommended `PBKDF2WithHmacSHA1` algorithm, till Android 8.0 (API level 26).
 For higher API levels, it is best to use `PBKDF2withHmacSHA256`, which will end up with a longer hash value.

-Note: there is a widespread false believe that the NDK should be used to hide cryptographic operations and hardcoded keys.
-However, using this mechanism is not effective.
-Attackers can still use tools to find the mechanism used and make dumps of the key in memory.
-Next, the control flow can be analyzed with e.g. radare2 and the keys extracted with the help of Frida or the combination of both: [r2frida](0x08a-Testing-Tools.md#r2frida) (see sections "[Disassembling Native Code](0x05c-Reverse-Engineering-and-Tampering.md#disassembling-native-code "Disassembling Native Code")", "[Memory Dump](0x05c-Reverse-Engineering-and-Tampering.md#memory-dump "Memory Dump")" and "[In-Memory Search](0x05c-Reverse-Engineering-and-Tampering.md#in-memory-search "In-Memory Search")" in the chapter "Tampering and Reverse Engineering on Android" for more details).
-From Android 7.0 (API level 24) onward, it is not allowed to use private APIs, instead: public APIs need to be called, which further impacts the effectiveness of hiding it away as described in the [Android Developers Blog](https://android-developers.googleblog.com/2016/06/android-changes-for-ndk-developers.html "Android changes for NDK developers")

 ### Random Number Generation